Unity Store Asset

 Editor tracking

-Annotate buses, handlers, publishers, states, and struct payloads so the tracking window can show live relationships and values.
+Annotate buses, handlers, publishers, states, and struct payloads so the tracking window can show live relationships and supported value samples.

 Migration path